apache/echarts-doc/en/option/component/angle-axis.md

 The default angle of the start of scale is 90 degrees, directly above the circle center.
 0 degeree refers to the directly right to the circle center.

-As the startAngle(number) = 45，the result is shown in following:
+As the startAngle(number) = 45, the result is shown in following:

 ~[400x400](${galleryViewPath}doc-example/polar-start-angle&edit=1&reset=1)